manish6007/MyRepo/Spark/SparkSQL.md

 Reading CSV data using databricks csv packages
 ----------------------------------------------------------------------
-Download the jar/get the maven co-ordinates from https://mvnrepository.com/artifact/com.databricks/spark-csv_2.11/1.5.0
+Download the jar and place it in jars folder under spark installation /get the maven co-ordinates from https://mvnrepository.com/artifact/com.databricks/spark-csv_2.11/1.5.0

 Or
 Start the shell using below command.